kyma-project/community/sig-and-wg/README.md

 ## Close a SIG or WG
 When a SIG or WG has completed its goals or there is an explicit request to conclude further work, it has to be closed.
 The request to close a SIG or WG may come from group members, group leaders, Kyma community or Kyma Council.
 To close a SIG or WG, group leaders need to:

-* Create an issue and accompanying PR to close a SIG/WG and add the **decision** label to them.
+* Create an issue and accompanying pull request (PR) to close a SIG or WG and add the **decision** label to them.
 * Close the remaining open issues of the group or reassign them accordingly, with appropriate comment.
+* Remove the group from the [List of SIGs](#list-of-sigs) or [List of WGs](#list-of-wgs) in this `README.md` file.
-* Move the SIG/WG group folder (together with all subfolders and files) to the [archive](./sig-and-wg/archive) folder.
+* Move the group folder (together with all subfolders and files) to the [archive](./sig-and-wg/archive) folder.
 * Add a `CLOSURE.md` file to the archived group folder.
 Write it in a form of a blog post which informs about the group's outcomes, achievements, challenges, and lessons learned.
 Remember to provide links to the relevant material.
-The PR undergoes standard review by group members, Kyma Council, editorial team, and is subsequently closed.
+The PR undergoes standard review by group members, Kyma Council and is subsequently closed.
 * Publish the content of the `CLOSURE.md` in a form of a blog post on the Kyma website or link to it.
-* Communicate the closure of a given SIG or WG to the group .
-To do so, reach out to the editorial team.
+* Communicate the closure of a given SIG or WG through the SIG Core.